prideout/prideout.github.com/_posts/2012-02-12-clip-planes.md

 ---
 layout: post
-category : opengl
-tags : [opengl, clip planes]
+tags : [opengl]
-description : "how to use clip planes in 'modern' OpenGL" thumbnail : ClipPlanes-masked.png
+description : "How to use clip planes in 'modern' OpenGL." thumbnail : ClipPlanes-masked.png
 ---
 {% include JB/setup %}